AnickaVargova/ts_vs_fs/readme.md

-# TypeScript or F#?
+# TypeScript or F#?!?
 WHICH IS BETTER?!

 Today I'll try to compare two different programming languages, **F#** and **TypeScript**.
-Both of them are multiplatform, high-level, and statically-typed so we're able to use them to write any kind of type-safe application like web-servers, native-client-apps, web-applications or we can use them for daily scripting instead of tools like a shell.
+Both of them are multiplatform, high-level, and statically-typed so we're able to use them to write any kind of type-safe application like web-servers, native-apps, web-applications or we can use them for daily scripting on your favourite operation system.

 ## Comparison categories

-I would like to focus on few concepts of a language which we will compare in this article.
+I would like to focus on a few concepts of a language that we will compare in this article.
 Those categories are:

 1. [Data-type inferring](#1-data-type-inferring)
 2. [Generic inferring](#2-generic-inferring)